mlund/jupyter-course/README.md

 This check list summarizes the minimum requirements for the Notebook project to be approved.
 It should be used as a reference for both the development of the Notebook and the peer-review process.

 - [ ] Documentation:
-  - [ ] includes rich documentation using Markdown (equations, tables, links, images or videos)
+  - [ ] title and abstract of the project (max 300 words)
   - [ ] includes instructions on how to run the notebook
   - [ ] includes the required packages in an `environment.yml` file
+  - [ ] includes a brief explanation of the reason each package/library was used
+  - [ ] includes rich documentation using Markdown (equations, tables, links, images or videos)
   - [ ] is reproducible, _i.e._, someone else should be able to redo the steps
 - [ ] Input/Output:
   - [ ] uses `pandas` to read large data sets or `numpy` to load data from text files